TAC0C4T/GUINeMo/README.md

 EACH RUN WILL OVERWRITE THE OUTPUT FILE SO EITHER CHANGE THE NAME OR MOVE IT AFTER EACH RUN.
 At the default of 0degrees - 360degrees at 15degree steps the program takes somewhere in between 6 and 12 hours (not sure of the exact time) to run.

+to change orientation and parameters for coupling, along with parameters in the efield calculations you must make those changes in hocscript.ps1. to change basic simulation parameters you go in to automate_SimNIBS.py and change variables

 ### Important Notes